-Looking for the best places to visit in South Beach?
-South Beach (SoBe) is Miami’s sizzling heart—where vibrant culture meets neon-lit nights, Art Deco meets ocean breeze, and the food scene is next-level delicious.
-Whether you’re here to relax, party, or explore, there are so many iconic (and surprising!) things to do on a vacation.
+Looking for the best things to do in South Beach, Miami?
+South Beach (SoBe) is Miami’s sizzling heart; where vibrant culture meets neon-lit nights, Art Deco meets an ocean breeze, and the food scene is next-level delicious.
+Whether you’re visiting for the first time or returning for another fun SoBe weekend, this South Beach itinerary covers the best places to visit, including must-see iconic places, best hotels, photo-worthy spots, and can’t-miss restaurants.

-We’ve rounded up our 10 favorite places to visit in South Beach, plus:
+We absolutely love South Beach and we’ve rounded up our 10 favorite places to visit in South Beach in this travel guide, plus:

-- 🌴 Must-do tours we’ve loved (with trusted links!)
+- 🌴 Must-do Miami tours we’ve loved (we’ve taken and recommend!)

-- 🧳 What to pack so you’re comfortable & SoBe-ready
+- 🧳 Helpful travel tips and essentials to pack so you’re comfortable & SoBe-ready

 - 1. Explore the Miami Beach Botanical Garden